bocchino/AppleCore/Common/README.md

 1\.
 Single top-level AppleCore source files
 -------------------------------------------

-**Single program:** If your program comprises a single AppleCore source file (not counting the AppleCore library files, which are precompiled and automatically linked in during assembly), then do the
+**Single program:** If you want to compile a single program comprising a single AppleCore source file (not counting the AppleCore library files, which are precompiled and automatically linked in during assembly), then do the following:
-following:

 1. Give the source file the suffix ac and put it in a directory ac, e.g., ac/PROGRAM.ac.